It's Not Just You: WHY SO MANY OF US FEEL BURNED OUT RIGHT NOW

 The system is the problem.
 Not you.

-When you're working two jobs to afford basic healthcare, your nervous system is going to be dysregulated.
-When you haven't taken a real vacation in three years because you're afraid of falling behind, your body is going to start breaking down.
-When your entire sense of worth has been tied to productivity since childhood, untangling that is going to take real work.
+When you're working two jobs to afford basic healthcare, your nervous system will likely become dysregulated.
+When you haven't taken a real vacation in years because you're afraid of falling behind, your body starts to pay the price.
+When your entire sense of worth has been tied to productivity since childhood, untangling that takes real work.
+This isn't weakness.
+This is what happens to humans under sustained pressure with insufficient support.

 So what do we do with that?